 3. Heavy Pneumatic-Tyre Rollers

-These rollers have four equally spaced independently suspended tyres and should be ballast loaded up to an entire mass of fifty tonnes.
-They’re usually towed and are suitable for similar soils to the multi-tyre pneumatic-tire rollers, also as for gravels and finer silts.
+These rollers have four equally spaced independently suspended tires and should be ballast loaded up to an entire mass of fifty tonnes.
+They’re usually towed and are suitable for similar soils to the multi-tire pneumatic-tire rollers, also as for gravels and finer silts.

-The difference between these and multi-tyre pneumatic-tyre rollers is that the heavy pneumatic-tyre rollers can compact deeper layers, and therefore the surface density achieved is bigger.
+The difference between these and multi-tire pneumatic-tire rollers is that the heavy pneumatic-tire rollers can compact deeper layers, and therefore the surface density achieved is bigger.

 4. Sheep-foot Rollers

 This type of roller is used for compacting fine-grained soils such as silty clays and heavy clays.
 They are generally used for the compaction of soils in dams, embankments, pavements, and railroad construction projects.

-Sheepsfoot rollers compaction equipment also have two types like static and vibratory.
+Sheepsfoot rollers compaction equipment also have two types static and vibratory.
 Vibratory types of rollers are for compaction of fine-grained soils and also soil with sand-gravel mixes.
 Generally, this type of roller is used for the compaction of subgrade layers of road and rail projects.